 1. Gain a 360-degree view to find the connective tissue

-Uncover the common DNA
+Uncover the two business’s common DNA

 Get a multi-faceted perspective

-Successful M&A branding research should take into account the perspectives of current employees, clients, prospective clients, and the marketplace at large to understand the essential DNA of both organizations, where there’s overlap, and how each company’s unique characteristics translate to customer and marketplace value.
+Successful M&A branding research should take into account the perspectives of current employees, clients, prospective clients and the marketplace at large.
+This multi-faceted view helps leaders and brand-builders understand the essential DNA of both organizations, where there’s overlap, and how each company’s unique characteristics translate into customer and marketplace value.

 2. Ensure the brand building blocks tell a powerful story